 Use Your Words

-When you think of getting VIP status, you probably picture people fawning over you, making sure you’re comfortable and giving you personalized service and advice.
-Well, that’s what a new service aims to do in exchange for English lessons, or your native tongue.
+When you think of getting VIP service, you probably picture people fawning over you, making sure you're comfortable and giving you personalized advice and attention.
+Well, that's what a new service aims to do in exchange for English lessons, or instruction in your native tongue.